Use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment

 Confirm the Storage Class Used on your Cluster

 There are different storage classes available in different environments.
-The free lab environment is using Oracle Cloud Storage and has been pre-configured to work with oci-ccm (The Oracle Cloud Infrastructure Cloud Controller Manager ).
+The free lab environment uses Oracle Cloud Storage and has been pre-configured to work with oci-ccm (The Oracle Cloud Infrastructure Cloud Controller Manager ).

 kubectl get storageclass